 How to Make a Delicious Vegan Pisto

-This is how I make this simple but tasty dish when I feel like a pisto meal or tapas and it isn’t set in stone, there are so many ways to adapt it to suit the moment.
+This is how I make this simple but tasty dish when I feel like a meal of pisto or for a tapa – and it isn’t set in stone, there are so many ways to adapt it to suit the moment.
 Add more or less of one vegetable, use herbs or not . . . whatever takes your fancy in the moment.

 If you’re an eggplant fan like I am, you might like to see my other favourite eggplant recipes such as this tatsy vegan eggplant curry or vegan stuffed eggplant or vegan eggplant parmesan recipe inspired from Italy.

-Slice the eggplant into rounds, roughly 1 cm thick.
+Slice the eggplant into rounds, roughly 1 cm thick, then each round into halves or quarters.
 Place into a bowl and sprinkle liberally with salt, rubbing it into the flesh and turning the slices round so that every part is salted.

 Set aside and leave for at least 20 minutes, until the slices are sitting in their own, dark brown liquid which has oozed from the eggplant.